renkon213/Custom-Trained-Model-Using-VertexAI-GCP/README.md

 ### 8. Create endpoint
 Go to Endpoints in Vertex AI console and click CREATE ENDPOINT.

-Enter endpoint name >
+1. Enter endpoint name.

-Choose your trained model and choose machine type n1-standard-2 >
+2. Choose your trained model and choose machine type n1-standard-2.

-Click create
+3. Click create.

 ### 9. Request predictions
 If the endpoint creation successfully finished, you can request predictions to the endpoint.